iamjayshakur/datavisualization-fall2021/assignment4.md

 - Ensured columns align
 - Review (and take note of) any outliers (large or missing numbers blank columns and/or rows)
-- I created a pivot table, filtering out, the year and single mothers as well as single fathers in order, to
+- I created a pivot table, filtering out, the year and single mothers as well as single fathers in order, to delineate the highest and lowest numbers.